kent013/tottepost/tottepost/PhotoSubmitter/README.md

 -
 ### PhotoSubmitter Interface declaration
-* Name new class as [Hoge]PhotoSubmitter where Hoge is service name.
+* Class name must be [Hoge]PhotoSubmitter where Hoge is service name.
 * Extend `PhotoSubmitter`.
 * Implement `PhotoSubmitterInstanceProtocol`.
-* Add new `PhotoSubmitterType`.

 For example,